nicolaskruchten/nicolaskruchten.github.io/_posts/2016-01-27-ml-meets-economics.md

 title: Machine Learning Meets Economics
 dest: http://blog.mldb.ai/blog/posts/2016/01/ml-meets-economics/
 tags:
-    - Datacratic
     - Machine Learning
 ---

 The business world is full of streams of items that need to be filtered or evaluated: parts on an assembly line, resumés in an application pile, emails in a delivery queue, transactions awaiting processing.
 Machine learning techniques are increasingly being used to make such processes more efficient: image processing to flag bad parts, text analysis to surface good candidates, spam filtering to sort email, fraud detection to lower transaction costs etc.

 In this article, I show how you can take business factors into account when using machine learning to solve these kinds of problems with binary classifiers.
 Specifically, I show how the concept of expected utility from the field of economics maps onto the [Receiver Operating Characteristic (ROC) space](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) often used by machine learning practitioners to compare and evaluate models for binary classification.
 I begin with a parable illustrating the dangers of not taking such factors into account.
 This concrete story is followed by a more formal mathematical look at the use of [indifference curves](https://en.wikipedia.org/wiki/Indifference_curve) in ROC space to avoid this kind of problem and guide model development.
 I wrap up with some recommendations for successfully using binary classifiers to solve business problems.